Welcome to today's edition of the Rush 24-7 podcast.

 Did I say something I shouldn't have said?

-No, just too late now.
+No, it's too late now.

 I haven't been listening, and I just heard it this morning, and I was like panicking.

-I thought I must have heard that wrong.
+I thought, I must have heard that wrong.

 I didn't know.